SensibleWood/swaggerui-webpack-boilerplate/README.md

 * Using NPM/Webpack means my dependencies can be kept up-to-date easily
 * I like it

-There's also a Redoc page - although this is CDN-based as I am lazy.
+-There's also a Redoc page - although this is CDN-based as I am lazy.- I removed the Redoc version for the time being.

 Usage
 ===